CSOCED/CSOC-_GAMEDEV_WEEK2/README.md

    - Include at least one enemy with simple AI that can follow or attack the player.

 3. 🛗 **Lift/Elevator Mechanic**
-   - Add a lift that moves the player vertically between different levels.
+   - Add a lift that moves the player horizontally and vertically between different levels.

    *Horizontal*